IBM/pymm/info/pymm-blog-1.md

 We will see one use case:
 #### Checkpointing
-The most popular strategy in machine learning is checkpointing, where periodically saving the state of the model to persistent storage.
+The most popular strategy for falut tollerent in machine learning is checkpointing, where periodically the model state is saved to persistent storage and if the system crashed, the algorithm can return to its last checkpointing.

+In our syntetic benchmark of checkpoiting 10GB of NumPy array, we see that checkpoint using PyMM in DevDAX mode, you can save almost half the time to checkpoint to NVMe, which is 3.5sec.
+Assume that in your machine learning algorithm you have 10000 epochs, you save 10 hours just by saving to PM instead of NVMe.

+Two pic:
+2b
+3b